 In his study, Joseph Ibrahim from Monash University states that residential aged care focuses too much on the idea that Australians require support because they can no longer live independently.
 “We need approaches that are more proactive in satisfying the individual needs of a diverse range of residents, and [we] must be uncompromising in guaranteeing optimal care,” says Ibrahim.

-Better Caring answers directly to a cohort of Australians that take pride in receiving and organising support on their own terms.
+Mable answers directly to a cohort of Australians that take pride in receiving and organising support on their own terms.
 And as baby boomers move towards seniority, their expectations of an independent lifestyle are becoming stronger.
 Even today, most elderly people strive for independence and this desire will only grow over the next 30 years.